 At CBI, we believe that a caring community and a positive classroom culture are essential to our youth programming.
 Teachers and students work throughout the year on creating strong relationships with one another, so that students develop a lasting and positive connection to the synagogue and to Jewish tradition.
 We also strive to enable our students to develop themselves according to Jewish values.
 To that end, this year we are implementing the MENSCH program.
 MENSCHes Make a Difference in Our Community, have Empathy for Others, use Nice Words and Actions, Share and Collaborate, have the Courage to do the Right Thing, and Help Others in Need.

 SPECIAL NEEDS STUDENTS – THIS IS THE PLACE FOR YOU!

-This year, we proudly welcome Melanie Kaplan as our Special Needs Coordinator.
-Melanie has vast experience and advanced training in Special Education.
-In a role made possible by CBI’s Zach Avner Fund, Melanie will work with our families and teachers to support all of our learners on their Jewish journey.
+In a role made possible by CBI’s Zach Avner Fund, our Special Needs Coordinator works with our families and teachers to support all of our learners on their Jewish journey.
 We look forward to building on our strong tradition of meeting the needs of all who wish to learn and live Jewishly.

 HEBREW INSTRUCTION: ACTIVE, INDIVIDUALIZED ENGAGEMENT WITH LANGUAGE!